|Original photo by and courtesy of Lisa Byrd; modified by FiveSibes|

 This past summer, I had the joy of meeting this handsome boy when Mama Shay and Buddy drove from Georgia up the East Coast to upstate New York with traveling companions fellow Siberian Husky, Nala, who Mama Shay was fostering, and Nala's new adoptive Mom, Susan.
 They came to join me in a book signing event and a meet and greet at The Parish in New Paltz, where Buddy was the star!
 Children and adults alike loved meeting him, and Buddy, well, he was in his glory!
 It is a day that was so special and filled with love.
 One that I will cherish forever.

 The day was such a fun-filled special day for all of us, many who traveled great distances, including several states, just to attend!
+The wonderful folks from Husky House Siberian Husky & Fellow K9 Rescue came up from New Jersey to join us!
 You can check out all of the fun here in this video:

 Buddy and Mama Shay were guests twice on my FiveSibes "The Sibe Vibe" Dog Works Radio Show!
 You can tune in here to hear his story: